lensmedia/itheorie.nl-public/connect-api/error-codes.md

+#### `404009` reseller_company_not_found_by_linking_code
+> Data could not be found at iTheorie.

+Linking code is invalid for any existing company in our database.

 ### `500` Internal Server Error
 If you get any of these responses, or if you get a 500 response that does not even match our  format, please contact us.
 We will try to fix it as soon as possible!

 #### `500001` unknown_error
-> Invoice could not be found.
+> Unknown error, contact us with the details of what you tried so we can fix this!

 #### `500002` unknown_authentication_error
-> Unknown error, contact us with the details of what you tried so we can fix this!
+> Unknown error during authentication, contact us with the details of what you tried so we can fix this!